Location: On the West Fork of the Trinity

 A sportsman's map is available at local sporting goods stores.
 One company publishes a combined map for Lake Worth and Eagle Mountain Lake.

 All species are managed under statewide regulations; however, the DSHS consumption advisory says persons should not consume blue catfish, channel catfish or smallmouth buffalo from these waters.
-Use of a power boat requires a lake permit which is available at the Lake Worth Management Office (817) 237-6890.

 Standing timber is present in several areas of the lake.
 Numerous boat houses, fishing docks, and piers offer valuable structure and cover to the fishes of Lake Worth.